Emotional Counseling

 We are simultaneously whole, and hurting and needing to heal.
 Our wounds cloud our sense of wholeness and diminish our well-being.
-Our emotions are a gateway to knowing our true nature as empowered and whole.
+Our emotions are signals to discovering what needs attention and shifting in our inner web, so our core self is more empowered.

 Do you want to know your "best self"?